wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 > In place of the loss in each wallet, we are crediting a token labeled BFX to record each customer’s discrete losses.
 Tokens will be distributed without release or waiver.
 The BFX tokens will remain outstanding until redeemed in full by Bitfinex or possibly exchanged—upon the creditor’s request and Bitfinex’s acceptance—for shares of iFinex Inc[^security-breach].

-Enter, BFX token.
-The first of three tokens created by Bitfinex to wash their hands of the hack.
-Think of these tokens as IOUs.
+Think of BFX tokens as IOUs.
 They were unregulated, came with no defined payback schedule, offered zero interest, and were provided to users in a forced sale.

 The number of BFX a user received was based on their "discrete losses" as opposed to "continuous losses".
 Suppose a user `ShrekIsLove` had 3BTC on Bitfinex pre-hack.
 The hack occurs and Bitfinex takes 36% of their BTC, about 1BTC, in exchange for around 600BFX tokens. $600 was roughly the USD price of Bitcoin at the time of the hack.
 Of course the numbers used were significantly more precise but round numbers are easier to think about.
 Bitfinex significantly reduced their debt by "snapshotting" the price because Bitcoin rallied until December 2017 when it reached an all time high of $20,000.
 It seems `1BTC == 1BTC` until shit hits the fan.